Green Eggs and Ham – Facing Future Technology and AI Like an Adult

 Human Extinction Through AGI Indifference (i-Risk)

-Ben Goertzel (whose thinking I often openly admire) have a kind of intuitive of spiritua sense that AGI will treat us well, or at least ensure that we’re not treated poorly (see Ben’s comments here).
-Some people argue that humans might be to AGI as like squirrels are to humans today.
-Squirrels don’t run the world, and they may have been kicked out of some environments by humans activity, but there are plenty of habitats where they still exist alongside more advanced humans.
+Ben Goertzel (whose thinking I often openly admire) has a kind of intuitive spiritual sense that AGI will treat us well, or at least ensure that we’re not treated poorly (see Ben’s comments here).
+Some people argue that humans might be to AGI as squirrels are to humans today.
+Squirrels don’t run the world, and they may have been kicked out of some environments by human activity, but there are plenty of habitats where they still coexist more advanced humans.

 But there are reasons to believe that AGI wouldn’t be so kind.